 The photo above is where you walk down to the beginning of the trail at Robert Frazee State Beach, taking you to Tamarack State Beach.

 At the end of the Trail is Tamarack Beach, as well as the Agua Hedionda Lagoon Inlet.

 I couldn’t help it; here are a few more photos!

 Agua Hedionda Lagoon Jetties

-Did you know that back in 2008, an individual observed a great white shark fighting with up to eight dolphins right here between the Agua Hedionda Lagoon jetties?
+Did you know that in 2008, an individual observed a great white shark fighting with up to eight dolphins right here between the Agua Hedionda Lagoon jetties?
 He had been driving over the bridge around 6:15 am when he witnessed this strange event.
-If you would like more information on shark sightings in San Diego, I have provided you a link below.
+If you would like more information on shark sightings in San Diego, I have provided you with a link below.

 Warm Water Jetty Beach

 The Warm Water Jetty Beach is south of Tamarack Beach and the Agua Hedionada Lagoon inlet.
 Here is a trendy surf break.
 The beach got its name due to the warm water discharge from the Encina Power Plant.

 So, I decided to turn around and head back north to where I had initially started.
 Once back in the car, I continued my journey to Terramar Beach.
 Rather than looking for parking off of Carlsbad Blvd, I always like to park again in the residential area across from the Terramar Beach staircase.

 When I arrived at this beach, the tide was too high for me to walk the shoreline, so I concentrated on the bluffs instead.
 Ever since I was introduced to the Cristianitos Fault over at San Onofre State Beach, I have become obsessed with the geology of the coastal cliffs in San Diego.